Sign up to WAMplifier

 After record-breaking audience numbers were achieved across a range of venues in 2015, the Wheatbelt Touring Circuit was extended for a 2016/17 series, combining performances at multiple community recreation and leisure complexes, clubs and traditional pub venues throughout the region with workshops for Wheatbelt artists, and also launching the wildly successful Wheatbelt WAMbassadors program.

 Focusing on musicians in remote and regional areas with limited or no access to professional recording facilities, the ‘Sounds of’ projects provide an avenue for the development of digital recording skills for emerging and skilled audio engineers, while also providing artists with song producing knowledge as well as professionally recorded singles.
 These are showcased on ‘Sounds Of’ CD compilations, promoted to industry by WAM for possible outcomes including airplay, publishing opportunities (synchronisation in advertising/ film/ TV), or acquiring management or record label interest.

 The process can be used for a range of development aspects for the participating artists’ careers, from improving their performance opportunities and entering song competitions, through to gaining airplay on community, digital, and commercial radio stations or licensing the song for a movie or documentary.
 The project is also specifically aimed to strengthen local community development and to create new partnerships and relationships between participants.
 The CD provides an impetus for flow-on activities, including a community launch.
 Songs remain the property of the bands, thus providing them with a profitable product.

-Previous releases including 2016’s high acclaimed Sounds Of The Goldfields, 2015’s groundbreaking Sounds Of The Pilbara II: Songs In Language and 2014’s per-eminent Sounds Of The Wheatbelt.
-The latest release is 2017’s Sounds Of The Great Southern.
+Previous releases including 2016’s high acclaimed Sounds Of The Goldfields, 2015’s groundbreaking Sounds Of The Pilbara II: Songs In Language , 2014’s per-eminent Sounds Of The Wheatbelt and most recently 2017’s Sounds Of The Great Southern.